wireseo/tp/docs/DeveloperGuide.md

 the flag and return the correct `ViewCommand` object.

 ### Path Execution of ViewMissionDeadlineCommand
-As there are many `ViewCommand` sub classes such as `ViewAllStudentsCommand` and `ViewConsultationsCommand`, we will only bring in one of them.
+As there are many `ViewCommand` subclasses such as `ViewAllStudentsCommand` and `ViewConsultationsCommand`, we will only bring in one of them.
 In this and the following section, we will be using the `ViewMissionDeadlineCommand` as an example for the `ViewCommand` path execution and interaction between the different objects.
 The diagram below demonstrates the expected path execution of `ViewMissionDeadlineCommand`.